sommern/larasynth/docs/futuredevs/futuredevs.md

 [This](https://cliutils.gitlab.io/modern-cmake/chapters/testing/googletest.html) looks like it would be a helpful resource for getting gtest working with CMake.

-#### Config.h
+#### config.h

-Automake originally produced a config.h file that included some miscellanious information, namely the presence of certain header files, and version information.
+Automake originally produced a config.h file that included some miscellanious information about the build configuration, namely the presence of certain header files, and version information.
 I never got a chance to look further into this, so it's possible that this is entirely not needed for CMake, or at least for what we're doing here.
+There's an example of one of these that was produced from a test build I ran when we were still using Automake in the `futuredevs/ref` directory.

 Here are some resources for this that I found:
 - [Stackoverflow: generating a config.h in CMake like from automake](https://stackoverflow.com/questions/38419876/cmake-generate-config-h-like-from-autoconf)